rahulvenugopal/PosterTemplating/README.md

 1. All Mike Morrison [videos](https://www.youtube.com/@mikemorrison8881/videos)
 2. [Better Scientific Poster from Mike Morrison - templates](https://osf.io/ef53g/)
 3. Two OSF repos [one](https://osf.io/g6xsm) and [two](https://osf.io/6ua4k)
 4. [Butter poster](https://derekcrowe.net/butterposter).
-This is so cool and has lots of resources
+This is so cool and has lots of resources. **I eneded up using their template for the poster**
 5. [Dribble](https://dribbble.com/) for theming
 6. [Noun project](https://thenounproject.com/) and [flaticon](https://www.flaticon.com/) for icons
 7. [BioRender](https://biorender.com/) for biology icons and figures